cvburgess/leadwithjoy.org/src/posts/retro-formats.md

 incredibly actionable and can isolate exactly which levers the team wants to adjust.

-## When the team is frustrated by things outside their of control
+## When the team is frustrated by things outside their control

 Sometimes you can't change what you can't change.